Walmart Canada: Supercentres

-Discount stores in Canada
+Discount stores

 Walmart Discount Stores are discount department stores varying in size from 51000 to 150000 sqft, with the average store covering about 102000 sqft.
 They carry general merchandise and a selection of dried goods.
 Many of these stores also have a garden centre, pharmacy, medical clinic, Tire & Lube Express, optical centre, one-hour photo processing lab, cell phone store and fast food outlet, the usual restaurant being McDonald's.
 Walmart Discount Stores carry limited grocery items, which are limited mostly to dried goods.

-Sam's Club (2006–2009)

-Walmart Canada operated Sam's Club warehouse clubs in Ontario from 2006 to 2009.
-On February 26, 2009, they announced that it would close all six of its Canadian Sam's Club locations.
-Sam's Club also rebranded two unopened locations as new Walmart Supercentres.
-This was part of Walmart Canada's decision to shift focus towards supercenter stores.
-Some industry observers suggested that the Canadian Sam's Club never enjoyed the success of its American counterpart due to competition with Costco and the non-membership the Real Canadian Superstore (known as Maxi & Cie in Quebec), as both chains that had a well-established history in Canada while Sam's Club was a late entrant.
-That same year, Walmart Canada confirmed that it was in discussions with home improvement chain Lowe's to take over five of the six Sam's Club locations.